ChrisHobday/FirstFlatpak/README.md

 ```console
 flatpak-builder --force-clean build-dir org.flatpak.Hello.yml
 ```
-or (If you want the Flatpak to be exported to a repo)
+or (If you want the Flatpak to be exported to a repo directory as well.)
 ```console
 flatpak-builder --repo=repo --force-clean build-dir org.flatpak.Hello.yml
 ```